mvkrebel/mvkrebel/README.md

-👋 Hi, I’m Vamsi working at Rebel Foods.
+👋 Hi, I’m Vamsi from Rebel Foods (Formerly Faasos).

-👀 I’m interested in building SaaS products.

-🌱 I’m currently learning full-stack development.

-📫 Reach me @ vamsi.mudumba@rebelfoods.com
+We work on moonshots at Rebel inline with the company's vision.